adnammit/notes/codeBible.md

 	- slims down your data fetch and reduces network traffic
 	- possible to retrieve two columns of the same name when using joins
 	- `SELECT * with WHERE` conditions will use clustered index by default so it might not use other more optimal indexes
-* use temporary tables rather than iterating over the same beastly table
+* use temporary tables rather than iterating over the same beastly table or running queries in a loop
 * if you have the options of using a vw or a sproc, sprocs provide more ways to optimize
 * use dynamic joins wherever possible (only join if you have to)
 * inner joins are faster than outer joins (smaller data set)